hogglet-rsc/PCD-ML-projects/README.md

 # PCD-ML-Models

-This repository contains three machine learning models for detection and research in Primary Ciliary Dyskinesia (PCD).
+This repository contains three machine learning models for diagnostics and research in Primary Ciliary Dyskinesia (PCD).

 ## Models